-The Company has an agreement with certain executive officers to provide supplemental separation benefits.
-Under the agreement, in the event of a change in control or ownership of part or all of the Company which gives rise to discharge of any officer without cause and such officer is not offered the opportunity to be hired by the new or successor management or company within 30 days at no less than the base salary earned before discharge, then such officer will receive supplemental severance pay equal to one month's base salary for each year of service at the Company up to a maximum of 15 months.
+The Company has an agreement with certain executive officers and certain key employees to provide supplemental separation benefits.
+Under the agreement, in the event of a change in control or ownership of part or all of the Company which gives rise to discharge of any officer or employee without cause, such officer or employee will receive supplemental severance pay equal to one and one-half times the employee's average base salary plus cash bonus from the previous five calendar years prior to the change of control if such discharge occurs in the first year after the change of control.
+If discharge occurs more than one year but less than two years after the change of control, then the employee will receive two-thirds of the five-year average of base salary and bonus.